 |By Lt.
 General P.C.
-Katoch (Retd.)
+Katoch (Retd)

 Former Director General of Information Systems, Indian Army

 Pakistan is blaming India for pulling out from the upcoming South Asian Association for Regional Cooperation (SAARC) meet scheduled to be held in Islamabad in November.
-As per the Dawn News of Pakistan, following India’s refusal to participate Bangladesh has also said it was pulling out, and that Afghanistan and Bhutan – both close India allies – have since followed suit, according to an official with the Nepali government, current chair of SAARC.
+As per the Dawn News of Pakistan, following India’s refusal to participate Bangladesh has also said it was pulling out, and that Afghanistan and Bhutan – both close India allies – have since followed suit, according to an official with the Nepali Government, current chair of SAARC.

-Pakistan has said the SAARC summit is “postponed” taking shelter behind the SAARC charter that any such conference would be postponed should any of the eight member state decline to participate.
-This was expected after the Pakistan sponsored dastardly terrorist attack in Uri and instead of agreeing to investigate the attack, Nawaz Sharif is blaming R&AW to have orchestrated the Uri attack on own army.
+Pakistan has said the SAARC summit is “postponed” taking shelter behind the SAARC charter that any such conference would be postponed should any of the eight member state declines to participate.
+This was expected after the Pakistan sponsored dastardly terrorist attack in Uri and instead of agreeing to investigate the attack, Pakistani Prime Minister Nawaz Sharif is blaming the Research and Anaysis Wing (RAW) to have orchestrated the Uri attack on own army.

 Though views are being expressed that India’s cancellation might handicap economic integration in South Asia since India and Pakistan are the two largest economies in South Asia, the fact is that Pakistan has consistently played ‘dog in the manger’ by blocking land access between Afghanistan and South Asia and vice versa, not even acceding to Afghanistan’s request to permit use of Wagah border to do trade with India.
-Moreover, during the South Asian Home Ministers Conference held in Pakistan this August, requisite diplomatic courtesies were not extended to Home minister Rajnath Singh.
+Moreover, during the South Asian Home Ministers Conference held in Pakistan this August, requisite diplomatic courtesies were not extended to Indian Home Minister Rajnath Singh.

-This, despite the huge diplomatic initiative taken by Prime Minister Narendra Modi of inviting all SAARC heads for the swearing in of his government in 2014.
-It was also significant that when PM Modi announced multiple new initiatives at the SAARC summit in Kathmandu at the end of 2014.
+This, despite the huge diplomatic initiative taken by Prime Minister Narendra Modi of inviting all SAARC heads for the swearing-in of his government in 2014.
+It was also significant that when Prime Minister Modi announced multiple new initiatives at the SAARC summit in Kathmandu at the end of 2014.
 But Pakistan’s reluctance to sign the South Asian Motor Vehicle Agreement, that was ready for signature at the Kathmandu summit.
 Pakistan’s embrace of China has made it very apparent that Pakistan is not bothered about any other regionalism.
-In fact, after China’s announcement of the $47 billion investment in CPEC and post PLA troops having set foot in Gilgit-Baltistan, Pakistani terror attacks have actually gone both sides of her border; in India and Afghanistan.
+In fact, after China’s announcement of the $47-billion investment in CPEC (China-Pakistan Economic Corridor) and post PLA troops having set foot in Gilgit-Baltistan, Pakistani terror attacks have actually gone both sides of her border, in India and Afghanistan.
 Pakistan’s policy of terrorism is not going to be abandoned.

-Sri Lanka has recently expressed concern over the issue of cross border terrorism.
-Bangladesh’s Information Minister Hasanul Haq inu recently on a visit to India stated, “Pakistan is still continuing a policy of harbouring terrorism that is very sad for the Subcontinent.”
+Sri Lanka has recently expressed concern over the issue of cross-border terrorism.
+Bangladesh’s Information Minister Hasanul Haq Inu recently on a visit to India stated, “Pakistan is still continuing a policy of harbouring terrorism that is very sad for the subcontinent.”
 Earlier, during the last NATO summit in Warsaw, Afghan President Ashraf Ghani had said, “Peace initiatives taken by Afghanistan with Pakistan are not successful as Pakistan differentiates between good and bad terrorists in practice.”